Ideefixze/Softbodies/README.md

 # Softbodies
-Softbodies, Jiggly items and other slimy stuff in Unity
+Softbodies, jiggly items and other slimy stuff in Unity

 ## Description